Valle de Traslasierra

-Traslasierra Valley (Spanish: Valle de Traslasierra) is a natural geographic region of the province of Córdoba, Argentina, located west of the Sierras Grandes and east of the Sierras Occidentales.
+Traslasierra Valley (Spanish: Valle de Traslasierra), or simply Traslasierra, is a natural geographic region of the province of Córdoba, Argentina, located west of the Sierras Grandes and east of the Sierras Occidentales.
 The tourist capital is the city of Mina Clavero and the most important commercial center is the city of Villa Dolores.

 Little pedestrian bridge over the river Mina Clavero.

 Los Hornillos, Córdoba Argentina in the meridional summer.

 Because of its isolation until recent times, the area of Traslasierra Valley has a lower population density than the other valleys of the Sierras de Córdoba and has maintained the creole culture of gaucho type.
 From the 1980s, due to the difficulties of accessibility and the wild nature, the hippie movement or similar groups have settled in the area.

 End of isolation

 The Camino de las Altas Cumbres was conducted under the direction of Cura Brochero between the end of s.
 XIX and beginning of s.
 XX.
 Following sections of this road, in 1970 the route was consolidated as provincial route number 34, capable of supporting heavy and fast automobile traffic.
 This route unites Mina Clavero in Traslasierra Valley and Villa Carlos Paz in Punilla Valley.